 The College of Law does not guarantee admission; each student must meet the admission standards in place at the time of their application.
 A denial of admission under the 3+3 program will not foreclose opportunities for the student to apply to the College of Law (as well as other law schools) in the future upon completion of the bachelor’s degree.
 Further, students who fail to successfully complete the first year of law school, or who elect for other reasons to withdraw, may return the next semester to the university without applying for readmission as bachelor’s degree candidates.
 Any successfully completed course work at the law school will be treated by the university in the same manner as other transfer credit.

-Contact Director of Admissions Jennifer Kessinger at email@example.com or Assistant Dean for Student Affairs Janeia Daniels Ingram at firstname.lastname@example.org.
+Contact Assistant Dean for Admissions Jennifer Kessinger at email@example.com or Assistant Dean for Student Affairs Janeia Daniels Ingram at firstname.lastname@example.org.